NewthingAde/Create-Local-Yum-DNF-Repository-on-RHEL-9/README.md

                           sudo vi /etc/yum.repos.d/rhel9-local.repo

-   2. Next we will paste the following command into the the file
+   2. Next we will paste the following command into the the file then save and close the file.

                           [Local-BaseOS]
                           name=Red Hat Enterprise Linux 9 - BaseOS